 “Our goal is to engage children and families as early as possible,” Jeff said.

 We’re also enhancing the program by promoting other United Way tools that can help parents expand their children’s literacy.

 Our Ready4K text tool offers weekly texts with facts and tips that can help parents turn mundane tasks into learning moments.

 Jeff has used Ready4K tips with his son when changing his diaper.
 He rhymes words like nose, toes and blows while blowing in his son’s face.

 “We try to layer things on top of each other,” he said.

 Another resource that can help is the Ages and Stages Questionnaire (ASQ), which is available for free in Wayne, Oakland and Macomb counties.
 The ASQ shows whether a child is developmentally on track.
 Parents or caregivers of children who show delays receive tips and advice on how to close the gap.
 The screenings typically take place at least twice a year.

 “As parents, we like to focus on the positive and we tend to think everything is perfect, but a few little tweaks here and there can have a big impact,” Jeff said.

-So far, we’ve distributed at least 35,000 books through our Little Steps program.
-With additional support, our hope is to continue to expand the program, perhaps to local libraries.
-Our goal this year is to distribute 20,000 Little Steps packets to families in our region.
+So far, we’ve distributed more than 35,000 books through our Little Steps program.
+With additional support, our hope is to continue to expand the program, perhaps to local libraries, and distribute 20,000 Little Steps packets to families in our region annually.